 • your flood insurance agent

 • the National Flood Insurance Program (operated by FEMA)

 Each flood insurance policy is unique.
-We suggest you contact your flood insurance agent to learn when your rates may change and how much they may increase.
+We suggest you contact your flood insurance agent to learn if your premium will be affected by changes in federal laws.

 Discounts still apply

 Because of participation in the Community Rating System, flood insurance rates for property in the regulated floodplain will still be discounted by:

 • 20% in the Town of Pineville and unincorporated Mecklenburg County.More about local flood insurance rate discounts